School of Mathematics Teaching

 Information that explains what you need to achieve each year to be allowed to progress to the next year of your undergraduate degree programme.

-If you have any concerns about achieving the necessary progression requirements, you should speak to your Personal Tutor or the School Student Support Team, who can talk you through the possible outcomes and offer you advice on your options.
+If you have any concerns about achieving the necessary progression requirements, you should speak to your Student Adviser or Academic Cohort Lead, who can talk you through the possible outcomes and offer you advice on your options.

 Pre-honours years